Efficient Gillespie algorithms for spreading phenomena in large and heterogeneous higher-order networks: Results

-For infection events, a hyperedge $h$ is randomly selected from the list $\Lambda^{(\text{H})}$ with a probability proportional to $\beta_{h} \omega_{h}$.
-If $h$ is inactive, the total infection attempt rate $G$ is adjusted, $h$ is removed from the list, and a phantom process occurs.
-This process effectively cleans the list $\Lambda^{(\text{H})}$ without the computationally expensive step of sweeping all entries.
-Otherwise, if the selected hyperedge is active, with probability $n^{(\text{S})}_h/\omega_{h}$, one of the susceptible nodes within the chosen hyperedge $h$ is infected.
-Conversely, with a complementary probability of $1-n^{(\text{S})}_h/\omega_{h}$, a phantom process occurs.
-Regardless of the outcome, whether it's a phantom or an actual infection, time is incremented by $\tau = -\ln u/R$.
-It is important to emphasize that the rejection events exactly compensate for the overcounting of potential infections in active hyperedges.
+For infection events, a hyperedge $h$ is randomly selected from $\Lambda^{(\text{H})}$ with probability proportional to $\beta_h \omega_h$.
+If $h$ is inactive, the total attempt rate $G$ is adjusted, $h$ is removed from the list, and a phantom process occurs effectively cleaning $\Lambda^{(\text{H})}$ without a full sweep.
+If $h$ is active, one of its susceptible nodes becomes infected with probability $n_h^{(\text{S})}/\omega_h$; otherwise, with complementary probability $1 - n_h^{(\text{S})}/\omega_h$, a phantom process occurs.
+In both cases, time advances by $\tau = -\ln u / R$.
+These rejection events exactly compensate for the overcounting of potential infections, ensuring that the algorithm remains statistically exact.
+The schematic representation of the HB-OGA algorithm is summarized in Fig.~\ref{fig:scheme}(a).